 Instructions

-- Scrub and debeard the mussels.
+- Scrub and debeard the mussels if they haven't already been debearded.
 Discard any that aren't tightly closed or that don't close when you tap them.

-- Slice the onions, remove the tough outer leaves of the lemongrass stalk and cut it into short lengths.
+- Slice the onions thinly on a 45° angle.
+Remove the tough outer leaves of the lemongrass stalk and cut it into short lengths, about 1 inch long.

 - Mince the garlic, remove the leaves from the cilantro stalks and chop the stems.